pbrune1973/qwics/README.md

 * Before running the containers, first create a new bridge network in Docker, labeled qwics-network.

 * The first container running the PostgreSQL database, just use the standard image run with the following command (You may customize the database settings to your needs, of course.
-Please note that you need to adjust the settings in the other conatiners as well):
+Please note that you need to adjust the settings in the other containers as well):
 ```c
 docker run --name=qwics-postgres --network=qwics-network -e POSTGRES_PASSWORD=postgres -d postgres
 ```